mufeedali/Komikku/README.md

 ninja run
 ```

-### Option 3: Build and install systemwide directly with Meson
+### Option 3: Build and install system-wide directly with Meson

 **WARNING**: This approach is discouraged, since it will manually copy all the files in your system. **Uninstalling could be difficult and/or dangerous**.